aedoardo1990/2nd_Project/README.md

 - [Font Awesome](https://fontawesome.com/) - for social media icons in footer and for the icon of the dropdown menu
 - [W3C](https://www.w3.org/) - for HTML & CSS Validation.
 - [JShint](https://jshint.com/) - for JavaScript Validation.
+- [iloveimg](https://www.iloveimg.com/) - to compress and resize the photos
+- [convertio](https://convertio.co/it/jpg-webp/) - to convert images to the webp format

 ## Deployment